Algebraic Ending Laminations and Quasiconvexity: Cannon-Thurston Maps and Metric Bundles

-\begin{theorem}\cite{mahan-sardar}[Theorem 5.3] Let $r$ be a thick hyperbolic quasigeodesic ray \begin{enumerate} \item either in $Teich(S)$ for $S$ a closed surface of genus greater than one \item or in the Outer space corresponding to $F_n$. \end{enumerate} Let $X$ be the universal metric bundle of hyperbolic planes or trees (respectively) over $r$.
+\begin{theorem}\cite[Theorem 5.3]{mahan-sardar} Let $r$ be one of the following: \begin{enumerate} \item a thick hyperbolic quasi-geodesic ray in $Teich(S)$ for $S$ a closed surface of genus greater than one \item a folding path in the Outer space $cv_n$ corresponding to $F_n$. \end{enumerate} Let $X$ be the universal metric bundle of hyperbolic planes or trees (respectively) over $r$ and suppose that $X$ is hyperbolic.
 Let $H $ denote respectively $\pi_1(S)$ or $F_n$.
 Then the pair $(H, X)$ has a Cannon-Thurston map. \end{theorem}

+The paper \cite{mahan-sardar} deals with a somewhat more general notion (referred to in \cite{mahan-sardar} as a metric graph bundle) than the one covered by Definition \ref{defn-mbdle}.
+However, for the purposes of this paper, it suffices to consider the more restrictive notion of a metric bundle given by \ref{defn-mbdle}.
+Theorem \ref{ctexist2} in the form that we shall apply it will require only the restricted notion of Definition \ref{defn-mbdle}.